Cottesloe Civic Centre

-The Cottesloe Civic Centre lies on the corner of Broome and Napier streets in Cottesloe, a suburb of Perth, Western Australia.
+The Cottesloe Civic Centre is situated on the corner of Broome and Napier streets in Cottesloe, a suburb of Perth, Western Australia.
 It is a local landmark featuring a substantial two storey building with white walls and an orange tiled roof in the Spanish Mission style.
 Over a 2 ha area the site offers extensive views westwards over the Indian Ocean and is a popular venue for picnics, concerts, meetings and weddings.
 It includes the administration centre for the Town of Cottesloe, the War Memorial Town Hall and extensive walled and landscaped grounds with tall Norfolk Island pines.

 The Laurels was originally built in 1897–1898 for Richard Pennefather.
 It was an elegant example of the Federation Queen Anne style.
 Claude de Bernales, a mining entrepreneur, bought the house in 1911 and renamed it Overton Lodge, after his birthplace in Brixton, London.
 In 1937 he redeveloped the house in the Spanish Mission Style.
 In 1950 it was bought by the Town of Cottesloe and remodelled again, this time for use as a civic centre.
 It is included on the State Register of Heritage Places for Western Australia and the Municipal Inventory for the Town of Cottesloe.